-It bears repeating that purchasing through Plus500 doesn’t give you ownership of the underlying asset you’re dealing in.
+It bears repeating that trading with Plus500 doesn’t give you ownership of the underlying asset you’re dealing in.
 What you’re trading is essentially a proxy representing the worth of a given instrument at the time of sale or purchase.

 Legality & Availability

 As of Q2 of 2021, Plus500 is off-limits to U.S. users, as trading contracts for difference in the United States is expressly forbidden by both the CFTC and SEC.
 This will likely remain the case unless there’s some unexpected and sweeping reform to American securities law in the not-too-distant future.
 If you’re interested in trying out the service for yourself, but live in the U.S., you can still take advantage of trading futures via Plus500Futures / TradeSniper.